Nepsoul/markrepo-test/test.md

 # 🔥 TEJ Pre-Bootcamp

-- We will follow the fullstack academy curriculum
+- We will be following the Fullstack Academy curriculum.
-- In this curriculum, we mainly focus in fundamental of javascript
+- This curriculum mainly focus on fundamentals of Javascript.

 ## How to